olilewis1/Project-Two/README.md

 ## <a name="overview"></a>Overview
 The second Project on the SEI Immersive Course was to build a React application that consumes a public API.
 We had **48 hours** to complete this in a pair.
-My partner ([Oli Lewis](https://github.com/olilewis1)) and I chose to make a simplified game of Top Trumps using a Star Wars API.
+My partner ([Anna Monkman](https://github.com/annamonkman)) and I chose to make a simplified game of Top Trumps using a Star Wars API.
 </br>

 ## <a name="project"></a>Link to Deployed Project